Edge of Tomorrow: Box office forecast

-Weeks before the film's release, reports in early May 2014 predicted an underwhelming performance in the North American (United States and Canada) box office for Edge of Tomorrow.
+Weeks before the film's release, reports in early May 2014 predicted an underwhelming box-office performance in the North American (United States and Canada) box office for Edge of Tomorrow.
 Variety noted a "worrisome lack of buzz" leading up to the film's release.
 Initial box office tracking at the start of the month for the film estimated a gross between $25 million and $30 million on its opening weekend.
 Several weeks later, the estimate decreased by $5 million.
 The film planned to compete with The Fault in Our Stars in the same opening weekend with an equivalent estimated gross around $25 million.
 TheWrap predicted that this competition could potentially affect the opening weekend gross of Edge of Tomorrow.
 In contrast, Variety said Edge of Tomorrow could serve as counterprogramming to The Fault in Our Stars since that film's demographic is women under 25 years old.

 With its budget of over $175 million, The Hollywood Reporter called Edge of Tomorrow, one of the "biggest box-office risks" in North America for mid-2014.
 The trade paper said the film was similar to Oblivion, a 2013 science fiction film that also starred Tom Cruise, and that like Oblivion, it would likely perform better outside North America.
 Box Office Mojo reported that four of Cruise's films with original material—Valkyrie (2008), Knight and Day (2010), Jack Reacher (2012), and Oblivion (2013)—failed to gross more than $100 million in North America.
 The website forecast that Edge of Tomorrow would gross $90 million in North America and $220 million in other territories.
 TheWrap said that the studio focused on theatrical releases in other territories where Cruise "remains a major force" in drawing audiences.
-Variety, writing from the US perspective, said, "Media reports have been quick to speculate that Edge of Tomorrow may be one of the summer's first big bombs based on the lack of enthusiasm by U.S. audiences.
+Variety, writing from the U.S. perspective, said, "Media reports have been quick to speculate that Edge of Tomorrow may be one of the summer's first big bombs based on the lack of enthusiasm by U.S. audiences.
 That may come to pass, but these reports downplay the centrality of foreign markets in today's globalized movie industry."

 In the week prior to the release of Edge of Tomorrow in North America, its estimated opening-weekend gross increased from the mid-$20 million range to $27 million.

-Theatrical run
+Box office

 Edge of Tomorrow initiated its theatrical run in several territories on May 28, 2014, and rolled out to a total of 28 territories for its opening weekend of May 30 – June 1, 2014.
 It grossed $20.1 million on its opening weekend.
 For the second weekend of June 6–8, 2014, it was released in 36 additional territories.
 Edge of Tomorrow grossed $100.2 million in North America and $270.3 million in other territories for a worldwide total of $370.5 million.
 After the film's theatrical run, Entertainment Weekly said it had a "lukewarm box-office reception" despite praise from critics.